May 9, 2026

 ReplyWisely lives in your X feed and scores every tweet for visibility potential.
 Color-coded triangles.
 Niche keyword highlighting.
 Reply tracking with green checkmarks.
 The whole point: stop replying blind to dead threads.
 Reply where it will get seen.

 TwitMix lives in your X compose box.
-Click a button on any tweet and it drafts replies in your voice — trained on your own past replies via X analytics, not a generic AI persona.
+Click a button on any tweet and it drafts replies in your voice — trained on your own past replies, not a generic bot.
 Pick a mood (witty, thoughtful, bold, casual, and six more).
 Polish grammar without rewording.
-Or remix bookmarked tweets into fresh posts.

 Both products are real.
 Both have paying users.
 They've been separate because that's how I built them — first ReplyWisely, then TwitMix as an experiment.